awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ### Examples<a name="domainJoin-examples"></a>

-For examples, see [Joining a Windows Server Instance to an AWS Directory Service Domain](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-join-aws-domain.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For examples, see [Join an Amazon EC2 Instance to your AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ec2-join-aws-domain.html) in the *AWS Directory Service Administration Guide*\.

 ## `aws:downloadContent`<a name="aws-downloadContent"></a>